Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 In the modern business environment, qualifications matter.
 The good news is that in the digital age, these qualifications are easier to get than ever before.
 Many credible colleges offer online courses that allow you to pursue your bachelor's degree or advanced degrees from the comfort of your own home, at a time that suits you.
 You might also consider enrolling in seminars and conferences that deepen your understanding of your industry and the latest technology used within it.

 Don't keep your educational studies a secret, though.
-You'll likely impress your boss by your initiative, and your employer may offer to reimburse you for some of the tuition costs involved with your academic studies.
+You'll likely impress your boss with your initiative, and your employer may offer to reimburse you for some of the tuition costs involved with your academic studies.

 When you combine the right professional skills and professional attitude, you'll have the qualities and the mindset you need to impress your boss when you ask for that promotion you know you deserve.